mongodb/mongo-hadoop/README.md

 ## Notes for Contributors

-If your code introduces new features, please add tests that cover them if possible and make sure that `./gradlew check` still passes.
+If your code introduces new features, add tests that cover them if possible and make sure that `./gradlew check` still passes.
-If you're not sure how to write a test for a feature or have trouble with a test failure, please post on the google-groups with details and we will try to help.
+If you're not sure how to write a test for a feature or have trouble with a test failure, please post on the google-groups with details and we will try to help.  _Note_: Until findbugs updates its dependencies, running `./gradlew check` on Java 8 will fail.

 ### Maintainers
 Justin lee (justin.lee@mongodb.com)